RokeshArumugam/characterSheet/README.md

 # Character Sheet
 This is a digital character sheet that is heavily inspired by the [D&D 5E character sheet](https://media.wizards.com/2016/dnd/downloads/5E_CharacterSheet_Fillable.pdf) by the Wizards of the Coast.

 This character sheet automatically updates ability, saving throw and skill modifiers.
-It also automatically provides buttons that display information about your class, background, race, feats and subclasses depending on what you type into the sheet.
+It also automatically provides buttons that display information about your feats, spells, items, class, subclasses, background and race depending on what you type into the sheet.

 * Class should be on one line and may end with ', level ' + a number
 * Feats and subclasses should be on one line and end with ':' or ' - '